Guided an EU institution on how to make their technology guide actually useful for the people landing on it.

 Context

-In late 2025, I supported a public-sector web guide about anti-counterfeiting and anti-piracy technologies, linked from an EU-level observatory portal.
+In late 2025, I supported a public-sector technology guide linked from an EU-level observatory portal.

 The risk wasn’t aesthetics.
 It was trust and decision quality: if specialists can’t quickly find, interpret, and compare technologies, they either abandon the guide or act on partial understanding.

 A second risk was emerging at the same time: people increasingly “read” public information through intermediaries—search results with generative summaries, assistants, and research agents.
-The guide could be reused as a source, but without structured content and exports, there’s a real risk that third parties repackage information on their own terms, weakening institutional authority.
+The guide could be reused as a source, but without structured content and exports, third parties could repackage information on their own terms, weakening institutional authority.

 My Role & Team